 I am not one for a lot of tools, so if it is lives in my house, it is something I love and use.
-There is not one thing on this list that I don't full-heartedly recommend.
+There is not one thing on this list that I don't fully recommend.

 Slow Cooker: I have had a Crockpot brand slow cooker for over 20 years now.
 You just can't go wrong with a standard crockpot.
 I love the fact that the lid locks into place--perfect for transporting to parties!

 Blender: My go-to blender is a fairly basic KitchenAid Blender.
 I have had it for years and it does a great job making smoothies and blending sauces, for a decent price.
 If you are looking for a high-powered blender that can handle anything, I highly recommend a Vitamix.
 I love my Vitamix, but it is a splurge item that is not necessary for making delicious family meals.

 Food Processor: I use my food processor more than my blender!
 I use it to shred cheese, cabbage, make granola bars, biscuits, even cheesecake batter.
 If you can only afford either a blender or a food processor, I would tell you to get a food processor!
 I used cheap food processors for years but had to replace them frequently.
 In my opinion, the price of a Cuisinart food processor is well worth it.
 Now that I have one, I have used it nearly daily for several years without issue.

 Instant Pot: I test all my recipes in both a 6-quart and an 8-quart model.
 And I have to tell you, more often than not, I pull out my 6-quart.
 It is 5 years old and does the job.
 It does not have a bunch of fancy functions--which frankly I do not think you need at all!